Bira/octopus-carnival/_drafts/dfrpg-adventurers-basics.md

 points you gain from adventuring and 2use to advance are the same kind as the ones you spent during character creation, and all trait costs remain the same.

-The concept of "level one" does not apply here: templates are tuned to be seriously good at their main jobs from the start.
+The concept of "zero to hero" does not apply here: templates are tuned to be seriously good at their main jobs from the start.
 I'd say they have roughly the same power as level 7 or 8 D&D 3.x characters, though there are some important differences in how they play that I'll get into when we discuss chapter 2.